Dylan Thomas: Early life

 At the 1921 census, Nancy and Dylan are noted as speaking both Welsh and English.
 Their parents were also bilingual in English and Welsh, and Jack Thomas taught Welsh at evening classes.
 One of their Swansea relations has recalled that, at home, "Both Auntie Florrie and Uncle Jack always spoke Welsh."
 There are three accounts from the 1940s of Dylan singing Welsh hymns and songs, and of speaking a little Welsh.

 Thomas's father chose the name Dylan, which could be translated as "son of the sea" after Dylan ail Don, a character in The Mabinogion.
 His middle name, Marlais, was given in honour of his great-uncle, William Thomas, a Unitarian minister and poet whose bardic name was Gwilym Marles.
-The name Dylan being pronounced /[ˈdəlan]/ in Welsh caused his mother to worry that he might be teased as the "dull one".
+The name Dylan being pronounced /cy/ in Welsh caused his mother to worry that he might be teased as the "dull one".
 When he broadcast on Welsh BBC early in his career, he was introduced using this pronunciation.
 Thomas later favoured the typical anglicised pronunciation and gave instructions that it should be pronounced that way (the same as Dillon /ˈdɪlən/).